 I have noticed that HRC clients complain of a return of cravings within forty-eight hours when they neglect to refill their glutamine supplies.
 You can quench a sudden desire for alcohol by opening a 500-milligram glutamine capsule and letting it dissolve in your mouth.
 (Substances placed under the tongue are absorbed directly into the bloodstream immediately.)
 Glutamine is one of our clients’ favorite nutrients. (source)

-Alcohol Support (you can read my review here) contains high quality nutrients and herbs that are very effective for alcohol cravings.
+Calm Support (you can read my review here) contains high quality nutrients and herbs that are very effective for alcohol cravings.

 These ingredients cost a lot of money when purchased separately, and I discuss many of them in my article on the best supplements for alcohol detox and recovery: